tokio-rs/website/content/tokio/tutorial/shared-state.md

 ## Spawn a task to manage the state and use message passing to operate on it

-This is the second approach mentioned in the start of this chapter, and is often used when the shared resource is an IO resource.
+This is the second approach mentioned in the start of this chapter, and is often used when the shared resource is an I/O resource.
 See the next chapter for more details.

 ## Use Tokio's asynchronous mutex